ritika-b/documentation/docs/Using Randomness/v1/vrf-contracts.md

 ---
 Chainlink VRF allows you to integrate provably-fair and verifiably random data in your smart contract.

-For implementation details, read [Introduction to Chainlink VRF](../../chainlink-vrf/v1/).
+For implementation details, read [Introduction to Chainlink VRF](../v1/chainlink-vrf/).

 # Polygon (Matic) Mainnet

+> 📘 Important
+>
+> The LINK provided by the [Polygon (Matic) Bridge](https://wallet.matic.network/bridge) is not ERC-677 compatible, so cannot be used with Chainlink oracles.
+However, it can be [**converted to the official LINK token on Polygon (Matic) using Chainlink's PegSwap service**](https://pegswap.chain.link/)

 |Item|Value|
 |---|---|